R-D-BioTech-Alaska/Sonic/README.md

 the user to adjust the sound emitted to the connected speaker or device between the levels of 0 - 100,000 hz.

 The Requirement.bat is for the .pyw file.
-Exe is standalone.
+Exe is standalone in dist.

 ***Warning***